 When Should I Consider Applying for a Subprime Mortgage?

-If you're looking to buy a new home but don't qualify for a conventional mortgage, subprime mortgages might be a solution for you.
+If you're a first time buyer or looking to buy a new home but don't qualify for a conventional mortgage, subprime mortgages might be a solution for you.
 Although these loans come with higher interest rates than traditional mortgages from high street lenders or building societies, they can help satisfy the financial requirements of people who wouldn't otherwise be able to buy a home.
 Of course, no one should apply for a subprime loan without considering their finances and the potential consequences.

 So, when should you think about applying for a subprime loan?
 Generally, it's best to consider this if you need more time to build up your credit score or if you've experienced financial problems in the past that have fundamentally changed your credit history.
 Subprime lenders learn about your credit history and income and don’t credit check in the traditional way when evaluating loan applications, so they can help borrowers with less impressive credit histories secure mortgages.
 Additionally, some subprime lenders will accept borrowers with no minimum credit score at all which makes them an attractive option for those with limited borrowing experience or without any sort of established credit history.